mltupas/greek4life/final.md

 # Team Members Contributions

-*Paragraph or bullet points briefly describing all of their contributions to your team's project.
-What did each team member contribute throughout the quarter?*
+*Here are bullet points briefly describing each of our contributions to our team's project.*

 ___Allston Fojas___
 * Wrote the backend code in each of the JS pages for each respective HTML page to access the Spotify API's endpoints and Firebase to update the realtime database